FullFact/.github/.github/ISSUE_TEMPLATE/research_question.md

   need a lot of effort to answer thoroughly, but too narrow may not produce useful, general answers.

-  What should the answer look like?
-Will it be a single fact or a document, a spreadsheet, a graph?
+  Be clear about what the answer should look like.
+Will it be a single number or a document, a spreadsheet, a graph?
 Who is the intended audience?
 Should the answer be exact and precise or is a quick "ballpark" answer enough?

-  A clear question will save wasted effort.
+  If the answer will be some new reusable code, consider raising a feature request instead.

 -->
 RQ1. ...

 RQ2. ...

 RQ3. ...